-Artist Craig Stitt has worked with software houses like Sega Technical Institute and Insomniac games.
+I had the pleasure to talk with artist Craig Stitt, he worked on the art department with software houses like Sega Technical Institute and Insomniac Games.

 Hello Craig!
 I would like to start with a question about your background, were you a gamer before starting your career at Sega?

 I spent a lot of time in arcades back in the 70’s (Space Invader, Asteroids, BattleZone, PacMan), but I didn’t have a home system.
 So after I got called for my Sega interview, I called a buddy and borrowed his NES and played a LOT of games the next few days!
 I also played a lot of D&D and other table top games (Risk, Diplomacy, Axis & Allies).

 Batting for the opposite side then!
 So, how did it happen that you started your career at Sega?

 I had been working at a company called Genigraphics doing computer graphics.
 It was mostly business graphics, pie charts and bullet point texts charts for meetings… REALLY boring stuff, but once in a while there was some art involved.
 One day there was an ad in the newspaper that read “WANTED: Video game designers and artists, no experience necessary.”
 I know I clipped and kept that, but I can’t find it now.
 I applied for both the designer and art position.
 I got a call days later from Mark Cerny, met him and he hired me as an artist.
 That was in 1990.

 Mark Cerny is certainly a gifted game designer, what were his plans for the team?